ansys/pyansys-quarto-cheatsheet/doc/source/index.rst

         Explore examples that show how to use PyAnsys Quarto Cheat Sheet to create your own cheat sheets.

+    .. grid-item-card:: Contributing :fa:`users`
+        :padding: 2 2 2 2
+        :link: contributing
+        :link-type: doc

+        Learn how to contribute to the development of PyAnsys Quarto Cheat Sheet.

 .. toctree::
     :hidden: